marten-seemann/HDFextractor/USAGE.md

 ## Obtain general information about the DHF file

-Print general information, such as the resolution (NP value) or the UBI matrix.
+Print general information, such as the resolution (NP value), the UBI matrix and the lengths of the vectors spanning the unit cell in the reciprocal space.

 	HDFextractor --show-info --hdf example.hdf

 ## Start Run 1
 An example configuration file is provided in the folder examples/.
 For further explaination see there.